Feedback can be sent to moc.xmg@8491c (only about app latest release) attaching a screenshot of the Help|About menu item.

 |

-This can happen sometimes in certain systems.
-But don't panic and try this:
+This can sometimes happen in certain systems.
+But don't panic, and try this:

 1. Close MMCC.
 If you can't, then open the Windows Task Manager (Control+Shift+Esc) and kill the program or end the task.

-Otherwise read the following lines to try another solution.
+Otherwise, read the following lines to try another solution.

 Windows Explorer to not hide extensions of known file types).
-In case of mistake, restore the deleted files from the Recycle bin.
+In case of a mistake, restore the deleted files from the Recycle bin.

 5. Open the file minerals.ini with a pure text editor, like Notepad or WordPad, search for two lines that begin with Order=<here a number> and Invers=<here a number>, and delete both.